 We are a lively and active organisation which makes a real difference to the lives of many on Hayling Island.
 In 2019 we carried out over 3,500 tasks, including taking people to hospital, health centre and dental appointments, socail prescribing with our various home grown support groups and befriending visits.
 Around 100 people from all walks of life volunteer in various capacities,volunteer as hospital drivers, in our busy office , on our Front Desk Reception and helping in varying roles with the many support groups we run...We are always so pleased when new volounteers join our happy group , they make such a difference to the lives of so many ...

 We have a Committee which oversees things and are always on the lookout for good ideas and ways to improve our services.

-Our work.... it’s busy, it’s rewarding and no two days are ever the same.
+Our work is busy, it’s rewarding and no two days are ever the same.
 We have become a huge part of the community.
-We try to support other local charities fund raising for various good causes.
-We currently have 32 volunteer drivers, some do a trip a month, 5 work almost every day, but we never have enough though.
-Drivers Mileage is paid for, from the voluntary contributions that clients give us, but none of our team are paid, our time is given absolutely free of charge.
-We continue to grow, the demand for help grows ever busier, but hopefully HVS will still be here for another 34 years or more.
+We try to support other local charities by fund raising for various good causes.
+We currently have 32 volunteer drivers, some do a trip a month, 5 work almost every day, but we never have enough.
+Drivers’ mileage is paid for from the voluntary contributions that clients give us, but none of our team are paid, our time is given absolutely free of charge.
+We continue to grow and the demand for our help increases, but hopefully HVS will still be here for another 36 years or more.

 Answerphone out of Office hours